Roulette Green Payout: Betting on the Unexpected

 Conclusion

-With a House Advantage of 2.70%, and only 1.35% if La Partage or En Prison are part of the rules, any player should seek out a European wheel as the best option to play.
+A single-zero European wheel is the best option for the player to play., with a House Advantage of 2.70%, and only 1.35% if La Partage or En Prison are part of the rules.

 Additional Resources